LinkedInLearning/OpenAI-API-Building-Front-End-Voice-Apps-with-the-Realtime-API-and-WebRTC-2027322/README.md

 # OpenAI API: Building Front-End Voice Apps with the Realtime API and WebRTC
 This is the repository for the LinkedIn Learning course OpenAI API: Building Front-End Voice Apps with the Realtime API and WebRTC.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+With OpenAI’s Realtime API, you can build a custom real-time voice-to-voice AI chat into any front-end web app or other app through WebRTC.
+In this course, you’ll explore how the Realtime API works, see how to set up a secure WebRTC connection with ephemeral tokens, and get hands-on examples of how to add custom real-time AI chat with voice, text, and function calling into any web app using JavaScript.

 ## Instructions
 These exercise files are best used in GitHub Codespaces.
 The project contains five folders with example implementations of OpenAI's Realtime API in vanilla JavaScript: